Opinion | When Trump attacks Biden at the debate, his scam will hit rock bottom

 Mr. Trump’s genius, it turned out, wasn’t running a company.
 It was making himself famous — Trump-scale famous — and monetizing that fame.

 Trump’s “fictional alter ego” did hit the jackpot.
 But he then dumped hundreds of millions of dollars into ventures that slid deep into the red, the report details, such as golf courses and resorts.
-And he kept drawing money out of loans of uncertain origin, ones that are set to come due.
+And he kept drawing money out of loans of uncertain origin — loans that are set to come due.

 Yet Trump continued squeezing his image as a successful businessman for all he could.
 The Times recounts that this led him deeper into schemes that crossed over into “flogging things that could hurt people economically” and “actively capitalized” on “desperate” people’s “economic anxiety” amid the Great Recession.